robert-marik/resistograph_meets_tomograph/docs/talk.md

 - Library for building interactive web apps
 - Requires minimal code
-- Provides interactive widgets for user input
 - Real-time updates
-- Widely used in data science and machine learning
+- Widely used in industry and academia

 </div>